-- The pay reference period will start on the 4th of April if your week runs Saturday to Friday or the 6th April if your week runs Monday to Sunday
+The pay reference period will start on the 5th of April if your week runs Monday to Sunday

-- First payment where the worker receives their increased wage will be the 17th of April
+The first payment where the worker receives their increased wage will be the 16th of April

 You can read more about this from Acas here

 In a report from Personnel Today Paul Holcroft, Managing Director at HR consultancy Croner, said: